pavan017/learnig/HLD/Docker.md

 - How docker container connected with internet.
 Docker stablished a bridge between host machine and container and all the container connected to internet using this bridge.
 - The by default network is bridge
-- we have other option for docker network on of them is host.
+- we have other option for docker network one of them is host.
 - The host option is not required exposing port. the application port is automatically available in host machine
 - if you choose none as docker network option then this container not having internet access